synsypa/4418_transit_project/README.md

 `process_bike.py`: Merges Bike Station location with demand datat and assigns cluster.
 Output Dataframe is [day, interval, cluster, pickups, weekday/end]

+`cut_for_csv.py`: Create .csv files of pickup locations for use in CARTO maps.

 `venv/dbscan.clu.py`: NOT IN USE.
 Implements DBSCAN clustering on taxi pickups using Virtual Env and sklearn version 0.15.2's implementation.
 Incomplete, not working.

 ## Model (Subject to Change)